johnyf/tla_tools/README.md

   containing a `tla/` directory
 - `$TLAPS_LIB`: path to the TLAPS `library/`

-Note that you may need to modify `lib/common` with the appropriate paths, and create the directories `/tmp/tla2tex` and `/tmp/tlc`, mentioned in the files `tla2tex` and `tlc2`.
+Note that you may need to modify `lib/common` with the appropriate paths.

 Also, from what I can tell all of these tools expect to be run in the same directory as the input files.